 - Kodacolor II 126

-These are some of my recommended Fujifilm vintage film simulation recipes I would like to share for Fujifilm mirrorless shooters.
-You can store up to 7 custom film simulation recipes and quickly access them with a one-touch button.
-So what do you think of the custom film recipes?
-Have you tried it out already?
-Feel free to share in the comment below what are your favorite custom film simulation recipes for your Fujifilm camera.
+These are some of my favourite Fujifilm vintage film simulation recipes that I’d like to share with Fujifilm mirrorless photographers.
+You can store up to seven custom film simulation recipes and access them quickly with a one-touch button.